 Oftentimes I’ll get calls from people who have been arrested for DUI as a result of prescription medication, and they’re shocked.
 And the question is how can I get a DUI when I’m taking the medication that my doctor prescribed?
 Well, if you are impaired in Arizona by anything, whether it’s alcohol, caffeine or prescription drugs, you can be cited for DUI.

 Now those cases can be very difficult for the State to prove, and they are great cases to fight, but two things.
-Number one, just be aware if you are driving and you’re taking oxycodone and you’re impaired in terms of your ability to operate your car, you can get a DUI, so don’t take, you know, excessive amounts of prescription medication and drive.
+Number one, just be aware if you are driving and you’re taking oxycodone and you’re impaired in terms of your ability to operate your car, you can get a drug DUI, so don’t take, you know, excessive amounts of prescription medication and drive.